wandun/emqx-docs/en_US/access-control/authn/authn.md

 - `${client_attrs.NAME}`: A client attribute. `NAME` will be replaced by an attribute name set based on predefined configurations at runtime.
 For details about the client attributes, see [MQTT Client Attributes](../../client-attributes/client-attributes.md).

 - `${zone}`: It will be replaced with the client's Zone at runtime.
-The `${zone}` placeholder can be used directly in authentication templates, simplifying rule creation and enabling Zone-specific configurations.
+The `${zone}` placeholder can be used directly in authentication templates.
 For details about the Zone configuration, see [Zone Override](../../configuration/configuration.md#zone-override).

   For example, the following ACL rule uses `${zone}` to dynamically apply permissions based on a client’s assigned Zone: